nezcodin/Animeto/README.md

 - Add anime they want to watch to a list
 - Remove anime from their watch list once they have finished it
 - Create a list of anime they have already seen, preventing it from showing up when searching for a new anime to watch
+- Have an expanded filter menu
+- See more information about a result
+- Enjoy smooth animations on the website

 ## Super Stretch Goals